hermish/airbnb-regression/readme.md

 We visualized the listings data on a map, using a color scale from red to green to indicate the average rating of each location, using the size of each marker to represent the volume of bookings.
-We acn then also examine where prices are the highest in San Francisco
+We can then also examine where prices are the highest in San Francisco.

 ### Estimating Revenue
 > Given the geo-location (latitude and longitude) of a new property, estimate